top of page

 • An oatcake with cheese or nut butter

-It stabilises appetite, energy and blood sugar — and helps you enjoy the party without feeling out of control.
+This stabilizes appetite, energy, and blood sugar.
+It helps you enjoy the party without feeling out of control.

 4. Don’t Graze All Day — Build Actual Meals

-“Big food days” like Christmas Day, Boxing Day or family gatherings can turn into a day-long buffet.
+“Big food days” like Christmas Day, Boxing Day, or family gatherings can turn into a day-long buffet.
+But grazing often leads to:

 • More bloating